 The reactions I witnessed to their learning about hydrocephalus were mixed.
 Some people were rather intrigued and listened intently with interest.
 And others?
 Well, maybe they were a little scared or did not know how to respond and react, but they were apathetic and did not really seem to care.
 However, a few months back, I had my most favorite reaction.

 I wear a shunt pin on my school ID lanyard, and oftentimes, people never are curious about it, or if they are, they just don’t ask about it.
-I was sitting in one of my classes, and was doing some work with a few other people.
-They noticed the pin, and asked about it.
+I was sitting in one of my classes and was doing some work with a few other people.
+They noticed the pin and asked about it.
 That launched me into the typical descriptions given about hydrocephalus, such as it being excess cerebrospinal fluid (CSF) within the brain.
 After I had explained all that, they still seemed interested, and they asked if I have any other side effects.
-I proceeded to explain about my social difficulties, and then it was my turn to be surprised.
+I proceeded to explain my social difficulties, and then it was my turn to be surprised.
 I know my social skills have improved since when they first met me during my freshman year of high school, but I did not think others noticed.
 Well, they did, and they told me how much better I have gotten since then.
 This all occurred towards the end of junior year, which I have since completed with flying colors.
-I was able to triumph over math issues as well, because I had a great teacher and I never gave up.
+I was able to triumph over math issues as well because I had a great teacher and I never gave up.
 I finished with an A+!

 So, to any of you teens out there struggling socially or academically, please remember this, you can do it!
 Never give up!
 The struggles will not last forever.